 Drink plenty of water.
 Try NYC's own high quality water (PDF) and save both money and calories.
 Add lemon or lime to water or seltzer for a hint of flavor.

+Make healthier choices.
 Switch from drinking juice to eating whole fruit.
 Whole fruit has more fiber, is more filling and is better for you.

 Skip sports drinks and energy drinks.
 They might sound healthy, but they often contain sugar.
-Water is all you need.

 Choose a smaller size.
 Smaller portions means less sugar.